The American Scene

 Reihan Salam

-Reihan Salam, an associate editor at The Atlantic and a fellow at the New America Foundation, has worked for the New Republic, the Council on Foreign Relations, the New York Times, and NBC News.
+Reihan Salam, a fellow at the New America Foundation, has worked for the New Republic, the Council on Foreign Relations, the New York Times, NBC News, and The Atlantic.
 His interests include, in no particular order, the history of ideas, urban and regional planning, 5GW, technology and society, social policy, demography, normative political theory, youth culture, bad movies, bad fiction, and good music.
 You can reach him via hisfirstname at gmail dot com.

 Peter Suderman

 Peter Suderman has no real useful knowledge or skills, but has watched a few movies and enjoys middlebrow television and indie rock, and thus dabbles mostly in that generally useless thing labeled “cultural criticism.”
-He’s a regular contributor to NRO.
-His writing has been published in National Review, The New Atlantis, The Washington Times, The Washington Examiner, Reason, and a number of other publications.
-He’s also the editor of Doublethink Online (coming soon!).
-During the day, he works at a non-profit, free-market advocacy group, and will occasionally claim to be a libertarian, but that’s really just Washington code for “argumentative geek.”
+He’s a regular contributor to NRO, and his writing has been published in National Review, The New Atlantis, The American Conservative, Commentary, The Washington Times, The Washington Examiner, Reason, and a number of other publications.
+Occasionally, he’ll claim to be a libertarian, but that’s really just Washington code for “argumentative geek.”
 After a brief stint trying to make it as a stereotypical Brooklynite, he recently returned to the Washington, D.C. area, where he doesn’t ever have to explain to anyone what the Cato Institute is.
-After a short stopover in the wilds of suburban NoVa, he recently moved to what’s politely known as an “up and coming neighborhood” in the District.
+He currently lives in what’s politely known as an “up and coming neighborhood” in the District.
 He responds to most reasonably sane, not overly belligerent emails sent to peter.suderman@gmail.com.

 Matt Frost

-Matt Frost works in the American Scene press room, where with pixel-stained fingers he keeps delivering the content necessary to sustain the forward progress of intellectual discourse as we know it.
+Matt Frost lives with his wife and five children in the middle of the Commonwealth of Virginia.
+He works in the American Scene press room, where with pixel-stained fingers he keeps delivering the content necessary to sustain the forward progress of intellectual discourse as we know it.
 If you have any technical problems with the site, please email Matt at mwfrost {at} gmail dot com.
-If this site has not wasted enough of your time, you can check out secretplans.org, Matt’s online Museum of the Moderately Interesting.

 Alan Jacobs